sandpiper-framework/sandpiper/test/api/README.md

 initialization complete for "tidepool"
 ```
+Be sure to enter "secondary" for the Server-Role.
+It will not prompt for a "Public Sync URL" because its role is as a receiver".

 You should now have two databases, each with an "admin" user and an associated "company".

+## Moving the Config files

+The `sandpiper init` command creates two configuration files as its final step, one for the server ("api") and one for the `sandpiper` command line interface ("cli").
+The files are named with the pattern (api,cli)-(server-role).yaml.
+So, for example, "api-primary.yaml" and "cli-primary.yaml".

+Most installations will only use a single server role, but in our case we're running both on the same machine for testing purposes.
+When the API server starts, it looks for a file named "api-config.yaml" in the current directory, so we'd normally rename ours to match this default.

+The `sandpiper` command looks for a file named `cli-config.yaml` in the current directory.
+Again, in our case, we created two server roles and so we have two configuration files.

 Next we'll run the sandpiper server (using the "primary" database) and create `subscriptions` and `grains` for us to sync.
 We'll do most of this work with a free REST client called Insomnia (someone must have thought that name was clever).